 How to apply

-- Complete a Grants - Community grants application form (for print) and a Grants - Sport and recreation supplement form (for print).
+- Fill in the Community grants application form (for print) and a Sport and recreation supplement form (for print).
 Ensure you include all relevant attachments.
+Applications can be lodged by the following methods:

 - Deliver the form in person to a Customer Service Centre.